Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 2. Make sure the SwitchBot Curtain has been added to the SwitchBot App.
 And please make sure that the firmware version of the Curtain is the latest version.

-If it is not V6.0 or later, please contact us by signing in to the SwitchBot App -> Profile -> Feedback.

-3. Please contact us by signing into the SwitchBot App → Profile → Feedback so that we can apply for you a special hook wheel for your Curtain.
+3. We can apply for you a special hook wheel for your Curtain.

 *Please provide us with the following information when you contact us.

 Shipping address information

-(

-Recipient & phone number & address & zip code
+(Recipient & phone number & address & zip code are necessary.)

-are necessary.)

 How many U-rail Curtains do you have